GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 kubectl scale statefulsets "$APP_INSTANCE_NAME-galera" --namespace "$NAMESPACE" --replicas=$REPLICAS
 ```

-Where `REPLICAS` is the number of replicas you want.
+where `REPLICAS` is the number of replicas you want.

 Use the same command to reduce the number of replicas without disconnecting nodes from the cluster.
 When you reduce the number of replicas, the `PersistentVolumeClaims` in your StatefulSet remain unmodified.